-CHM 1160 General Chemistry I (5cr) + CHM 1150 General Chemistry I Laboratory (0cr) CHM 1170 General Chemistry II (5cr) + CHM 1180 General Chemistry II Laboratory (0cr) CHM 2250 Organic Chemistry I (4cr) PHY 2510 Physics I (4cr) SCI 3900 Capstone Research Design (2cr) SCI 4870-4890 Natural Science Capstone Research (minimum 2 credit hours) SCI 4930 Capstone Thesis Preparation and Presentation (1cr) II.
-Elective Credits: 4 minimum credit hours from the following list: CHM 3210 Instrumental Methods (4cr) CHM 4070 Biochemistry I (4cr) Note: Biology and Psychology majors seeking a Minor in Chemistry are encouraged to take CHM 4070 Biochemistry I. All other majors seeking a Minor in Chemistry are encouraged to take CHM 3210 Instrumental Methods.
-Permission of the department chair is required for student enrollment in either course towards fulfillment of Minor requirements.
-Creative Writing Faculty: Gary Hawkins, Rachel Haley Himmelheber (Chair), Alysia Li Ying Sawchyn Program Overview The mission of the Creative Writing Department is to provide students with the skills and resources--including classes, workshops, master residencies, and graduate-level experiences--to help them create original work and expand their understanding of historical and contemporary literatures.
-In pursuit of this mission, the Creative Writing Department aims to achieve the following goals: - 1.
-To engage in the ongoing practice of writing, through experimenting with different genres and forms, developing a personal aesthetic, and giving and receiving constructive feedback on new work; - 2.
+PHY 2510 Physics I (4cr) PHY 2520 Physics II (4cr) Independent Study in Physics -- 2 credits minimum PHY 2990, PHY 3990, or PHY 4990 In addition to the courses listed above, a student completing a minor in Physics should complete the Natural Science Undergraduate Research Sequence (SCI 3900 Capstone Research Design, SCI 4870-4890 Natural Science Capstone Research, and SCI 4930 Capstone Thesis Preparation and Presentation) approved and supervised by the physics department or the department of the student's major.
+Natural Science Capstone Research and Presentation courses supervised by physics faculty contribute towards the 20-hour minor requirement.
+However, Natural Science Capstone Research by another department do not contribute to the 20-hour minor requirement in physics.
+See Programs of Instruction: "Science Communication and Research" for details.
+Creative Writing Department Faculty: Delicia Daniels, Rachel Haley Himmelheber (Chair), Alysia Li Ying Sawchyn Department Overview The mission of the Creative Writing Department is to provide students with the skills and resources--including classes, workshops, master residencies, and graduate-level experiences--to help them create original work and expand their understanding of historical and contemporary literatures.
+In pursuit of this mission, the Creative Writing Department aims to achieve the following goals: - To engage in the ongoing practice of writing, through experimenting with different genres and forms, developing a personal aesthetic, and giving and receiving constructive feedback on new work; - 2.
 To engage in the ongoing practice of reading, through learning to assess literary techniques, identify rhetorical elements, and recognize both innovative and traditional works and themes; - 3.
 To pursue the study of literature from different centuries and cultures, learning to recognize narrative traditions, identify historical and cultural context, and find places of intersection within contemporary literature; - 4.
 To nurture a beneficial relationship with the MFA Program that broadens the educational experiences and opportunities of students and faculty on both the graduate and undergraduate level.
 Vision: The Creative Writing Department aims to provide a rigorous and innovative curriculum of creative and critical instruction for students pursuing a creative writing major or minor, as well as students wishing to broaden their liberal arts experiences.
 Major in Creative Writing, B.A.